 Clearly, organizations need to take steps toward protecting themselves, and their data, from the risks of lost or stolen mobile devices.

-Whatever your own personal position is regarding allowing your employees access to your company's information via their mobile devices, at a minimum, you need to acknowledge that it's happening, there are security risks, and you better get on board with managing them and securing your information before it's too late.
+Whatever your own personal position is regarding allowing your employees access to your company's information via their mobile devices, at a minimum, you need to acknowledge that it's happening, there are security risks, and that you better get on board with managing them and securing your information before it's too late.

 So, rather than fighting it or just turning a blind eye and hoping for the best, you need to start by having a policy in place.
 And the fastest and easiest way to address this is to simply incorporate this into your Computer Use Policy document.
 A subset within this needs to be your policy regarding BYOD.